elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

  done
 ```

-Please restart the operator pod, `rook-ceph-operator*`, if some pods stalls in initialization state as shown below:
+Please restart the operator pod, `rook-ceph-operator*`, if some pods stall in the initialization state as shown below:

 ```console
 rook-ceph     rook-ceph-crashcollector-minion-0-b75b9fc64-tv2vg    0/1     Init:0/2   0          24m